How to Introduce a Flexible Work Arrangement

 - How accountability, cost effectiveness and customer satisfaction needs will be addressed.

-If the unit head/supervisor determines that the proposal is satisfactory, the arrangement must be formalized with a written agreement and be signed by the unit head/supervisor and appointing officer.
-The option will be most comfortable for all parties if a collaborative effort contributed to the final plan.
-The unit head/supervisor should share the decision with other faculty/staff members to explain any issues that may affect the work unit and set appropriate expectations.
+If the unit head/supervisor provides support of the proposal, the arrangement must be formalized by the employee completing the online flexible work arrangement form.
+This will then move through the workflow for review and decision by the unit head/supervisor and appointing officer.
+If all approvals are received, the unit head/supervisor should discuss any issues that may affect the work unit and set appropriate expectations.

-Next, the option should be "piloted."
-During a pilot experience of up to three months, the unit head/supervisor and faculty/staff member should meet regularly, at pre-arranged intervals, to discuss how the arrangement is going.
+It is recommended the flexible work arrangement is piloted for 3 months.
+Other durations may be used as appropriate.
+During the pilot period, the unit head/supervisor and faculty/staff member should meet regularly to discuss how the arrangement is going.
 The following questions can be reviewed:

 - Are expectations clearly understood?